Sound at sea, sargassum buries beaches and threatens tourism

 'Great sargassum belt'

-In 2011, a massive amount of sargassum broke free and headed west.
-Scientists are not in agreement as to why
+“Legend has it,” as is often written before the name Christopher Columbus, that it was he who first noted a humongous mass of thick, yellow-brown algae swirling about in the middle of the tropical Atlantic in the 15th century.

-Modern-day credit for discovering the huge wayward mats of sargassum goes to satellites, which first detected the mats breaking free from centuries of doing donuts through the waves in their Atlantic Ocean parking lot.
+Modern-day credit for discovering the huge wayward mats of sargassum goes to satellites, which first detected them from space in 2011 breaking free from centuries of doing donuts in the great Atlantic Ocean parking lot.

 The Great Atlantic Sargassum Belt was coined by scientists about the same time that oceanographer Ajit Subramaniam, who has run scientific research expeditions in the South Atlantic for 25 years, is credited for first coming across the endless blotches of sargassum in 2018 during one of his expeditions.